JorjaFox/website/content/_posts-old-blog/2009-07-31-state-of-the-union-july.md

 	<li><a href="https://jorjafox.net/2009/07/15/no-emmy-how-about-some-pictures/">No Emmy - How About Some Pictures?</a> - award shows</li>
 </ul>

-<strong>Secret Project?</strong>
+**Secret Project?**
 JFO TV actually isn't my secret project.
 The mystery secret project is moving along and I hope to have it up by end of summer (I hit a delay in the code).
 Other than that, we're doing okay.
 Software has been patched when it needs it.